-- PENALTY: Any person who violates Paragraphs 1, 2,3,4,5, or 6 of this Policy, may be: A. Restricted by the Board President, Superintendent, Building Principal, or their designees, to observance of or attendance at any school-sponsored or related activities, functions and meetings, extra curricular and athletic events from a particular place or area. - B. Removed from or ordered evicted from any building, grounds or place at which any school-sponsored or related activities, functions and meetings, extra curricular and athletic events are held by the Board President, Superintendent, Building Principal or their designee. - C. Prohibited from further attendance at any school-sponsored or related activities, functions and meetings, extra curricular and athletic events for up to one (1) year.
+PENALTY: Any person who violates items 1-9 of this Policy, may be:

+A. Restricted by the Board President, Superintendent, Building Principal, or their designees, to observance of or attendance at any school-sponsored or related activities, functions and meetings, extra curricular and athletic events from a particular place or area.

+B. Removed from or ordered evicted from any building, grounds or place at which any school-sponsored or related activities, functions and meetings, extra curricular and athletic events are held by the Board President, Superintendent, Building Principal or their designee.

+C. Prohibited from further attendance at any school-sponsored or related activities, functions and meetings, extra curricular and athletic events for up to one (1) year.

-In the case of the imposition of Penalty C of this Policy, the following procedure shall apply: 57
+In the case of the imposition of Penalty C of this Policy, the following procedure shall apply: